-- Light Pink 5 years for Ultra-Short Dated Bond Funds with a credit score of 1.5 - Purple 2 years - Blue 1 year (only applies to nationalised or semi nationalised UK Banks) - Orange 1 yearRed 6 monthsGreen 100 days - No colour Not to be used - A weekly colour coded Credit Listing is provided by email from our Treasury Management consultants and this is supplemented with emails regarding all changes in credit ratings as and when they occur.
-These documents are saved within the Cash flow folder. - These documents will be reviewed by treasury management staff in line with the policy on criteria for selection of counterparties for use by the responsible officer making investments on a daily basis. - 3.
+- 1. A weekly colour coded Credit Listing is provided by email from our Treasury Management consultants and this is supplemented with emails regarding all changes in credit ratings as and when they occur.
+These documents are saved within the Cash flow folder. - 2.
+These documents will be reviewed by treasury management staff in line with the policy on criteria for selection of counterparties for use by the responsible officer making investments on a daily basis. - 3.
 Ratings will not be the sole determinant of the quality of an institution.
 In addition to the credit ratings the assessment will also take account of information that reflects the opinion of the markets.
-Other information sources will include: - - The financial press - Share price - Information pertaining to the banking sector - Sole reliance will not be placed on the use of this external source.
-The council will also use market data and market information, information on sovereign support for banks and the credit ratings of that supporting government. - 4.
-Diversification: this organisation will avoid concentrations of lending and borrowing by adopting a policy of diversification.
-It will therefore use the following: - - Maximum amount to be placed with any one institution £6m - Group limits where a number of institutions are under one ownership maximum of £6m - Country limits excluding UK, a minimum sovereign rating of AA- from Fitch (or equivalent) is required. - 5.
-Investments will not be made with counterparties that do not have a credit rating in their own right, except for Local Authorities.
+Other information sources will include: - The financial press - Share price - Information pertaining to the banking sector

+Sole reliance will not be placed on the use of these external sources.
+The council will also use market data and market information, information on sovereign support for banks and the credit ratings of that supporting government.

+- 4. Diversification: this organisation will avoid concentrations of lending and borrowing by adopting a policy of diversification.
+It will therefore use the following: - Maximum amount to be placed with any one institution higher of £6m or 20% of investment balances. - Group limits where a number of institutions are under one ownership maximum of £6m or 25% of investment balances, whichever is higher. - Country limits excluding UK, a minimum sovereign rating of AA- from Fitch (or equivalent) is required.

+- 5. Investments will not be made with counterparties that do not have a credit rating in their own right, except for Local Authorities.
 As part of our Treasury Management Consultants credit methodology UK Local Authorities are assigned a colour band 'yellow' (5 years). - 6.
-Maximum maturity periods and amounts to be placed in different types of institutions are in Schedule 1 as follows:-
+Maximum maturity periods and amounts to be placed in different types of institutions are in Schedule 1 as follows: